ibm-cloud-docs/codeengine/cmd_defs.md

 `--password-from-file`, `--pf`
 :   The path to a file containing the password to access the registry server.
 The first line of the file is used for the password.
 This value is *optional*.

+`--password-from-json-file`, `--pfj`
+:   The path to a json file containing the password to access the registry server.
+The `apikey` field is used for the password.
+This value is *optional*.

 `--quiet`, `-q`
 :   Specify this option to reduce the output of the command.
 This value is *optional*.
 The default value is `false`.